niktechnopro/DeepLinking/README.md

 # DeepLinking
-experiment with Deep Linking for Android React-Native app
+Experiment with Deep Linking for Android React-Native app.
+Developped to test functionality.

 ## Overview of Project:
-This is a test project experiment with deep linking on Android React Native App
+This is a test to investigate how to enable Deep Link on Android React Native App

-## Developed to test functionality

 ## Technologies, Frameworks, and Programming Languages used:
 * React-Native